haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-spritevisible 0 2 1
+spritevisible 3 4 2
 ```
 Notes:
 ```
-  # shows the sprite on the given map
+  # shows the sprite on the given map by setting its invisibility to false.
 ```
 </details>

 <details>
 <summary> startcontest</summary>

+## startcontest

 startcontest